tokenn-com/ico/README.md

 ## Whitelist

-The whitelist contract will contain the (mutable) addresses of investors who are allowed to buy tokens during the presale period.
+The whitelist contract will contain the (mutable) addresses of backers who are allowed to buy tokens during the tokensale period.
 Whitelisted account addresses are stored in the contract instance.

 ### Features

 Ownable - The owner if the Whitelist instance can transfer the ownership at any time to any other account.

 Mutability - Addresses can be added to or removed from a Whitelist instance by its owner at any time.

-Owner
-Only the Whitelist instance’s owner is allowed to add/remove addresses to/from the whitelist.
+Owner - Only the Whitelist instance’s owner is allowed to add/remove addresses to/from the whitelist.
 Initially, this will be the account who deployed the Whitelist instance, but ownership can be transferred later by the current owner to any other account.
 The owner does not need to be the same as of the TokenSale instance.

-Lifecycle
-Whitelist’s behavior is invariant with respect to time.
+Lifecycle - Whitelist’s behavior is invariant with respect to time.

-Constraints
-Only the owner is allowed to add or remove addresses.
-There are no time related restrictions on adding or removing entries, but the TOKENpresale instance will read this set only during the crowdsale period.
+Constraints - Only the owner is allowed to add or remove addresses.
+There are no time related restrictions on adding or removing entries.
+The TokenSale instance will read this set only during the crowdsale period.

 ## TokenSale

 When TokenSale is deployed it creates a new Token instance, thus becoming its owner.

 The following token related constants are defined:

-Description
-Label
-Constant
-Amount of tokens minted in total
-TOTAL_TOKENS_SUPPLY
-50 million (50000000e18 (~ 50M ×10 18  tokens)
+Amount of tokens minted in total | TOTAL_TOKENS_SUPPLY | E.g. 50 million (50000000e18 (~ 50M ×10 18  tokens)
-Amount of tokens minted in favor of the _reward account on crowdsale finalization REWARD_SHARE
-(old name BOUNTY_REWARD_SHARE)
-4.5 million (4500000e18 (~ 4.5M ×10 18  tokens))
+Amount of tokens minted in favor of the _reward account on crowdsale finalization | REWARD_SHARE (old name BOUNTY_REWARD_SHARE) | E.g. 4.5 million (4500000e18 (~ 4.5M ×10 18  tokens))
-Amount of tokens minted in favor of the _wallet account on crowdsale finalization VESTED_TEAM_ADVISORS_ SHARE
-0
-Amount of tokens minted in favor of the _wallet account on crowdsale finalization COMPANY_SHARE
-0
-Amount of tokens minted in favor of Locked instance on crowdsale finalization LOCKED (formerly called NON_VESTED_TEAM_ADVISORS_SHARE) 37.5 million (37500000e18 (~ 37.5M ×10 18  tokens)) Maximum total amount of tokens minted in favor of dExperts.
+Amount of tokens minted in favor of the _wallet account on crowdsale finalization | VESTED_TEAM_ADVISORS_ SHARE Amount of tokens minted in favor of the _wallet account on crowdsale finalization | COMPANY_SHARE Amount of tokens minted in favor of Locked instance on crowdsale finalization | LOCKED (formerly called NON_VESTED_TEAM_ADVISORS_SHARE) | E.g. 37.5 million (37500000e18 (~ 37.5M ×10 18  tokens))
-PRE_CROWDSALE_CAP
-0.5million (500000e18 (~ 0.5M ×10 18  tokens))
+Maximum total amount of tokens minted in favor of PreSale buyers. | PRE_CROWDSALE_CAP | E.g. 0.5million (500000e18 (~ 0.5M ×10 18  tokens))
-Maximum total amount of tokens bought by contributors during presale PUBLIC_CROWDSALE_CAP
-7.5million (7500000e18 (~ 7.5M ×10 18  tokens))
+Maximum total amount of tokens bought by contributors during presale | PUBLIC_CROWDSALE_CAP | 7.5million (7500000e18 (~ 7.5M ×10 18  tokens))
-Maximum total amount of tokens minted during pre-sale and crowdsale TOTAL_TOKENS_FOR_CROWDSALE =  PRE_CROWDSALE_CAP  +  PUBLIC_CROWDSALE_CAP

-8million ( 8000000e18 (~  8M×10 18  tokens))
+Maximum total amount of tokens minted during pre-sale and crowdsale | TOTAL_TOKENS_FOR_CROWDSALE =  PRE_CROWDSALE_CAP  +  PUBLIC_CROWDSALE_CAP | E.g. 8million ( 8000000e18 (~  8M×10 18  tokens))

 Total supply